MCT-master/mct-master.github.io/_posts_draft/2022-05-20-arvidf-ml-guitareffect-modeling.md

 # **Using a Recurrent Neural Network to model two analog guitar effects**

-For my Machine Learning (ML) project I chose to emulate two analog guitar effects using Recurrent Neural Networks (RNNs).
+As a producer and guitarist, I love distortion.
+It's a bit like champagne, it goes with everything.
+So for my Machine Learning (ML) project I chose to emulate two analog guitar effects using Recurrent Neural Networks (RNNs).
 An analog effect is a non-linear system which changes some of the sonic characteristics of an audio source.
 The *dry* sound is input into the unit, and the resulting output is the *wet* audio.
 My chosen effects where the **Boss SD-1** distortion pedal and the **Wampler Black '65** tube saturator.